bheidecker/bettini/docs/collections/_specialties/en/07-takotsubo.md

 ---
 heading: Takotsubo Cardiomyopathy / Stress-Induced Cardiomyopathy / Broken Heart Syndrome
 ---

-Takotsubo cardiomyopathy (TCM) is also called stress-induced cardiomyopathy or broken heart syndrome.
-TCM was first described in Japan in 1990 and named after Takotsubo - a container that is used in Japan to catch octopus.
-It refers to the typical shape of a patient's heart, who presents with TCM.
+Takotsubo cardiomyopathy (TCM), also known as stress-induced cardiomyopathy or broken heart syndrome, was first described in Japan in 1990.
+It is named after the takotsubo, a Japanese container used to catch octopus, due to the characteristic shape of the heart in patients with TCM.

-In general, one part of the left chamber of the heart enlarges in a balloon shape form (most of the time the apex of the heart) leading to poor pump function in that area, while the rest of the chamber tries to compensate.
-Patients with TCM frequently present with severe chest pain, as if they are having a heart attack or shortness of breath and general weakness associated with symptoms of heart failure.
+In TCM, part of the left chamber of the heart - most often the apex - enlarges into a balloon-like shape, resulting in poor pump function in that area.
+The rest of the chamber compensates to maintain overall function.
+Patients typically present with severe chest pain, resembling a heart attack, or symptoms such as shortness of breath, weakness, and signs of heart failure.

-TCM in most cases is a temporary condition with high chance for full recovery.
+In most cases, TCM is a temporary condition with a high likelihood of full recovery.
-However, it requires several days of monitoring, as severe arrhythmias may occur in the acute phase.
+However, it requires several days of monitoring, as severe arrhythmias can occur during the acute phase.
-It can be triggered by high emotional or physical stress and pro-adrenergic medications that are used in the intensive care unit.
+TCM is often triggered by intense emotional or physical stress or pro-adrenergic medications commonly used in intensive care.
-However, sometimes we find TCM in patients, who were not exposed to any of those known triggers.
+Yet, TCM is occasionally observed in patients without exposure to any known triggers.

-Certainly, more research is needed in this area to understand its pathophysiology better.
+Further research is needed to better understand the pathophysiology of this condition.